xoikia/IPL_DATA_ANALYSIS/README.md

 So this was the overall statistics, apart from that I have created two new csv files after preprocessing , they are final [Players_data.csv](https://github.com/xoikia/IPL_DATA_ANALYSIS/blob/master/Players_data.csv), [Final_Data.csv](https://github.com/xoikia/IPL_DATA_ANALYSIS#:~:text=3%20days%20ago-,Final_Data.csv,-Add%20files%20via).
 These two files will be used for further anlaysis.
-I have created a helper files called [Utility_Functions.py](https://github.com/xoikia/IPL_DATA_ANALYSIS/blob/master/Utility_Functions.py) which contains all the necessary methods to obtain the various stats.
+I have created a helper files called [Utility_Functions.py](https://github.com/xoikia/IPL_DATA_ANALYSIS/blob/master/Utility_Functions.py) which contains all the necessary class and functions to obtain the various stats.
 I have build the statistics of each team separately.
 So I will describe the statistics of Chennai Super Kings only  as it is not possible to include all those statistics here.